Modern Languages and Literatures

 SPAN 338: Cine Latinoamericano

 An interdisciplinary study of Latin American film, from multiple perspectives: artistic, historical, political, and socio-economic.
 This course will highlight the artistic achievements of Latin American filmmakers from Argentina, Brazil, Chile, and Mexico.
 We will use selected readings from original works for films that are based on fiction.
 A number of films have been Academy Award nominees or winners.
 Further readings will include a history of Latin American cinema, movie reviews, and interviews with directors.
 The course will scrutinize the links among cultural phenomena, socio-political events, and the art of filmmaking.
 Films will be treated as complex aesthetic objects whose language does not merely photograph socio-historical reality but transfigures it.
 Classes will be based mainly on discussion interspersed with occasional lectures.
 Prerequisite: SPAN 300 or 305 or 306 or equivalent, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 cross listed: LNAM 338, CINE 341